xbeat/Machine-Learning/README.md

 Ensemble learning is a powerful machine learning technique that combines multiple models to improve overall performance.
 By leveraging the strengths of various weak learners, ensemble methods create a strong collective learner.
 This approach often yields better predictions and more robust models compared to individual algorithms.

+## When Feature Scaling Matters in Machine Learning

+Understanding Feature Scaling Fundamentals

+Feature scaling transforms data into a specific range, typically \[0,1\] or \[-1,1\], to normalize the influence of features with different magnitudes.
+This process involves mathematical transformations that preserve relative relationships while standardizing scale differences between variables.

 ## Fundamental Topics of LLM Fine-tuning

 Introduction to LLM Fine-tuning